FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/user-context.rst

 * implement the ``FOS\HttpCache\UserContext\ContextProvider`` interface
 * be tagged with ``fos_http_cache.user_context_provider``.

+.. versionadded:: 2.4.0
+    Autoconfigure support has been added in version 2.4.0 and works from Symfony 3.3 and above.
+If autoconfigure is enabled, your custom provider will be tagged automatically, with a default priority of 0.
+For older versions, or if autoconfigure is disabled, or you want to override the priority, check out the section below.

 If you need context providers to run in a specific order, you can specify the optional ``priority`` parameter for the tag.
 The higher the priority, the earlier a context provider is executed.
 The build-in provider has a priority